Are Resellers Required In Today’s Digital Age?

 But Reseller <> Value Added Reseller.

 Internet or no Internet, the role of a VAR is self-evident.
 This blog post is not about them.
-It’s about “pure reseller”, who is the one whose role is questioned by people in the digital age.
+It’s about “pure reseller”, whose role is what is being questioned in the digital age.

 We define a pure reseller as a company who buys gear from the likes of Dell, HPE, IBM, Cisco, and Microsoft and sells them to end customers without making any modifications to the core product.
-(This is not to take away a pure reseller’s contribution in solutioning and other areas of presales on behalf of these leading IT hardware, networking and system software vendors.)
+(This is not to take away a pure reseller’s contribution by way of solutioning and other activities before the sale but these are presales activities and do not increase the selling price of the products of these leading IT hardware, networking and system software vendors and are therefore not counted towards value addition in strict commercial terms.)
 In the rest of this post, we’ll use the term “reseller” to refer to a pure reseller.

 The fundamental question is, why can’t customers be allowed to buy the product directly from the principal (and escape the reseller’s gatekeeping)?
 In other words, why can’t the principal sell the gear directly to customers (and save the commission paid to resellers)?